 You just tell the robo-advisor what your goals are and how much risk you’re willing to take on, and the algorithm takes it from there.
 It sets up your investments and even rebalances your portfolio as the stock market shifts.

-If you’re a set-it-and-forget-it kind of person, a robo-advisor may be your ideal brokerage account.
+If you’re a set-it-and-forget-it kind of person, the best robo-advisor options may be your ideal brokerage account.

 How to choose a brokerage